 Renaissance masters employed studios filled with apprentices working on multiple projects.
 That’s how Fairey — and many artists since Andy Warhol’s Factory days — pay the bills.
 He still follows his illegal street-tagging ways, but these days, he earns museum commissions, has his own design studio and clothing line.
 He says the art-world success that people see (and may complain about) is only the tip of the iceberg — they don’t see all the work that goes into it.

 And the Contemporary took full advantage of his work crew and his multi-product efforts.
-There were the painted murals, and while he was here, a public gallery talk, a book signing and tonight’s dance party — which includes a pop-up store in one gallery space that’s selling Fairey’s photos, posters and clothing.
+There were the painted murals in West Dallas, and while he was here, a public gallery talk, a book signing and tonight’s dance party — which includes a pop-up store in one gallery space that’s selling Fairey’s photos, posters and clothing.

-Cindy Ferguson Brey calls herself a ‘reformed graduate student.’
+Cindy Ferguson Brey, part of Saturday’s crowd, calls herself a ‘reformed graduate student.’
 She’s a fan of Fairey’s designs – and his deejaying.

 Ferguson: “The mixes are great.
 I see some of the younger people on the dance floor, they’re like, oh yeah, this is that Jay-Z song, and they’re like, wait, what is this?
 That’s the song Jay-Z pulled from to make his song.
 So it’s an interesting sort of generational shift.”